 Each ‘electronic paddle’ is controlled through the user interface to set the polarization where you need it.
 Move the sliders or enter a values from 0 to 1000.

 The NRT State of Polarization (SOP) Scrambler provides full and uniform coverage of the Poincaré Sphere

 characterized by a stochastic Rayleigh distribution of SOP speeds.
 This mode is invaluable for testing the robustness of polarization tracking and locking schemes.

 The most recent addition to the NRT-2500 polarization functions is the Depolarizer.
 As the name implies, the Depolarizer is a (single speed) ultrafast scrambler designed to reduce the degree of polarization of the measured signal.
 The Depolarizer is primarily used to remove PDL from power measurement and detector calibration.

 New generation coherent PM-QPSK transceivers, for 40G, 100G and above communications systems, require verification testing to assure the operate reliably even when the SOP changes extremely rapidly.
 The Spinner Mode simulates a 1⁄2-waveplate, rotating the SOP up to 75 KHz (>470,000 rad/sec for linearly polarized light), controllably, repeatably endlessly to stress these transceivers.

 The NRT-2500 Polarization Randomizer mode randomly ‘jumps’ the output SOP about the Poincaré sphere every (user-input) time interval, or when triggered by externally.
-The trigger mode is useful for loop experiments to change the SOP at every pass through the loop.
+The trigger mode is useful to simulate the SOP temporal response to lighting strikes on coherent DSP receivers or to change the SOP at every pass through a fiber loop testbed.